Why choose Cal Poly for Computer Science?

 At other universities the priority is research, and the focus is on graduate and PhD students because the reputation of the university is based on the research output, papers published, how often those papers are cited, and so on.
 Cal Poly’s reputation is based on the quality of undergraduate education alone.

-At Cal Poly undergraduates get to take courses such as Distributed Computing and Deep Learning.
+At Cal Poly undergraduates get to take courses such as Distributed Systems and Deep Learning.
 At other universities they are often reserved for graduate students, and the content of the courses are oriented towards graduate students.
 More on this below.

 Small class sizes